Accurate Representation of the Bones in the Hand for Drawing

 When drawing the hand, it's important to start with a basic structure, gradually adding details as the drawing progresses.
 Here are some steps to help you accurately represent the hand bones in your drawings:

-#1 Start With Basic Shapes
+#1 Start with Basic Shapes

 Begin by sketching the overall shape of the hand using simple geometric forms, such as rectangles for the palm and cylinders for the fingers.
 This will help you establish the proportions and relationship between different parts of the hand.